samclane/samclane.github.io/_posts/2018-7-7-Arduino-Discord-Matrix.md

 I'm A) in the server and B) muted/deafened.
 This can be additionally challenging while playing a game that can't be paused or alt-tabbed to check on Discord.
 My first attempt at tackling the problem was to try and [write my own custom Discord overlay](https://github.com/samclane/MinimalDiscordOverlay).
-Discord has an official overlay, but it only works in games, and only certain ones at that.
-Plus, it's really bloated, showing everyone in your voice server and taking up significant screen real-estate.
+Discord has an official overlay, but it only works inside running games, and only certain ones at that.
+Plus, it's really bloated, displaying everyone in your voice server and taking up significant screen real-estate.
 My idea was to have 2 small squares which would indicate if you were connected (left) and unmuted (right).
-The major benefits being that it takes up much less screen-space, and that it wasn't tied to games.
+The major benefits being that it takes up much less screen-space, and that it wasn't tied to any game.
 For example, in the screenshot below, the squares are on top of a PyCharm window.

 ![](https://camo.githubusercontent.com/6eb4e1829961bdb617d1d5899ef9ceb6adbba4de/68747470733a2f2f692e696d6775722e636f6d2f6f4e53574a62332e706e67)

-The major problem I encountered was that there's really no way to guarantee a GUI window (Tkinter in this case) stays on top of all other windows.
-A lot of games work really hard to be the top window, and even if we're constantly calling some Tk function to put our window on top, the game will win in the end.
+The major problem I encountered was there's really no way to guarantee a GUI window (Tkinter in this case) stays on top of all other windows.
+A lot of games work really hard to be the top window, and even if we're constantly calling some Tk function to put our window on top, **the game will win in the end**.
 Also, several games suffered large framerate drops due to the overlay, with the working hypothesis being the aforementioned struggle for the top window.
 It was a good exercise, but ultimately not the solution I was hoping for.